Why Do Ember Tetra Change Color? Find Out Here

 Substrate

-Did you know substrate plays a part in how colorful your Ember Tetras turn out? the darker substrate will reflect less light and make the fish look duller.
-If you have a light substrate, then your fish will be brighter because the colors will be reflected off of it!
+Did you know substrate plays a part in how colorful your Ember Tetras turn out?
+The darker substrate will reflect less light and make the fish look duller.
+If you have a light substrate, your fish will be brighter because the colors will be reflected off it!

 Hormone Induced Colors

-Some Ember Tetras might change color due to their hormones and this is usually only temporary.
-For example, when they are stressed out or ready to mate their coloring might change.
+Some Ember Tetras might change color due to their hormones, which are usually only temporary.
+For example, their coloring might change when they are stressed out or ready to mate.
 This could last anywhere from a few hours to a day or two.

 If you are looking for vibrant Ember Tetras that always look their best, then try to keep them in an environment with low-stress levels and healthy water conditions!
-It’s also important to feed them food high in carotenoids so their colors stay bright!
+Feeding them food high in carotenoids is also important so their colors stay bright!

 And finally, genetics play a big role in what colors your tetras end up coloring because different genes control each part of their body.